The Aquarium and Pond Active Online Publication

 Lysimachia nummularia jungle green (creeping Jenny or green moneywort)

-Lysimachia nummularia "jungle green" (creeping Jenny or green moneywort) purchase at a local garden center.
+Lysimachia nummularia "jungle green" (creeping Jenny or green moneywort) purchased at a local garden center.
 Creeping Jenny can be grown emersed and submersed.

 Many plants kept in the aquarium and pond hobby are heterophyllous.
 Plants that are heterophyllous are typically produced by nurseries with the leaves exposed to the air for maximum growth rate.
 When hobbyists add these plants to their system, the leaves grown exposed to air will die back, and new leaves will grow adapted to a submerged environment.
 Old leaves should be removed as new growth emerges.